Scarlet Spider (comic book)

-Scarlet Spider is the title of two comic book series published by Marvel Comics about two clones of Spider-Man while they functioned as the then-current version of the Scarlet Spider.
-The first volume lasted only two issues as a brief temporary replacement of the Spider-Man series and was published in 1995.
-The second volume started publishing in January 2012 and ended in December 2013 with issue 25 after a total of 26 issues, because there was a special Marvel Point One issue published between issues 12 and 13.
+Scarlet Spider is the title of three comic book series published by Marvel Comics about two clones of Spider-Man while they functioned as the then-current version of the Scarlet Spider.
+The first volume, about Ben Reilly, lasted only two issues as a brief temporary replacement of the Spider-Man series and was published in 1995.
+The second volume, about Kaine Parker, started publishing in January 2012 and ended in December 2013 with issue 25 after a total of 26 issues, because there was a special Marvel Point One issue published between issues 12 and 13.
+The third volume, again about Reilly, started publishing in April 2017 and ended in October 2018 with issue 25.

 Volume 1

 The first volume starred Ben Reilly as the Scarlet Spider.
 It was published for two issues in November and December 1995 in between Spider-Man issues 63 and 64.
 During this time, the four primary Spider-Man series and his quarterly series and were paused and briefly replaced by Scarlet Spider counterparts; the others being Web of Scarlet Spider, The Amazing Scarlet Spider, The Spectacular Scarlet Spider, and Scarlet Spider Unlimited.

 The five series were instituted as part of the Clone Saga after when Peter Parker gave up being Spider-Man to retire with his pregnant wife Mary Jane, and the Scarlet Spider took on his duties.
 Spider-Man (along with Amazing, Spectacular and Unlimited) returned to its old name and numbering when Ben Reilly left the Scarlet Spider identity behind and took on the Spider-Man name for himself.

-The Scarlet Spider books were direct continuations, in terms of creative teams and story lines, of the their Spider-Man counterparts.
+The Scarlet Spider books were direct continuations, in terms of creative teams and story lines, of their Spider-Man counterparts.
 They were effectively temporary renamings of their counterparts, other than not being incorporated into their issue numbering.
-The writer of the two issues was Howard Mackie and the pencillers were Gil Kane and John Romita Jr.
+The writers of the two issues were Howard Mackie (plot) and Todd DeZago (script), and the pencillers were Gil Kane and John Romita Jr.